 - ensuring the content of the curriculum includes social and emotional aspects of learning; Through PSHE and other curriculum contexts, pupils are encouraged to talk about feelings and deal assertively with pressures, are listened to, and know to whom they can turn to for help and advice; - creating a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
-Preventative education is most effective in the context of a whole-school approach that prepares pupils and students for life in modern Britain and These will be underpinned by our behaviour policy and pastoral support system, as well as by a planned programme of RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum; - providing pupils with a range of appropriate adults to approach if they are in difficulties; and ensuring that pupils are taught about safeguarding so that they 'recognise when they are at risk and how to get help when they need it'; - supporting the child's development in ways that will foster security, confidence and independence and encourage the development of self-esteem and self-assertiveness while not condoning aggression or bullying; - ensuring a comprehensive curriculum response to online safety, enabling children and parents to learn about the risks of new technologies and social media and to use these responsibly; plus, Relationship and Sexual Health Education (RSHE) requirements; - liaising and working together with other support services and those agencies involved in safeguarding children; - ensuring that the curriculum will help children stay safe, recognise when they do not feel safe and identify who they might or can talk to and will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including, sexual harassment, peep-on-peer abuse, 'sexting' and the displaying of 'Harmful Sexualised Behaviour'; - having a behaviour policy and anti-bullying policy that are aimed at supporting pupils in the school.
-The school will ensure that each pupil knows that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred; - clear procedures are in place for addressing and minimising the risk of child-on-child abuse, including sexual violence and sexual harassment these procedures are easily understood and easily accessible; - acknowledging the importance of 'contextual safeguarding', which considers wider environmental factors in a pupil's life that may be a threat to their safety and/or welfare; - liaising with a range of Early Help assessment agencies that support the pupil such as Health Services, Child and Adolescent Mental Health Services, Education Welfare Services.
+Preventative education is most effective in the context of a whole-school approach that prepares pupils and students for life in modern Britain and These will be underpinned by our behaviour policy and pastoral support system, as well as by a planned programme of RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum; - providing pupils with a range of appropriate adults to approach if they are in difficulties; and ensuring that pupils are taught about safeguarding so that they 'recognise when they are at risk and how to get help when they need it;'

+- supporting the child's development in ways that will foster security, confidence and independence and encourage the development of self-esteem and self-assertiveness while not condoning aggression or bullying; - ensuring a comprehensive curriculum response to online safety, enabling children and parents to learn about the risks of new technologies and social media and to use these responsibly; plus, Relationship and Sex Education and Health Education (RSHE) requirements; - liaising and working together with other support services and those agencies involved in safeguarding children; - ensuring that the curriculum will help children stay safe, recognise when they do not feel safe and identify who they might or can talk to and will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including, sexual harassment, child on child abuse, 'sexting' and the displaying of 'Harmful Sexualised Behaviour'; - having a behaviour policy and anti-bullying policy that are aimed at supporting all pupils in the school; - clear procedures are in place for addressing and minimising the risk of child-on-child abuse, including sexual violence and sexual harassment these procedures are easily understood and easily accessible; - acknowledging the importance of 'contextual safeguarding,' which considers wider environmental factors in a pupil's life that may be a threat to their safety and/or welfare; - liaising with a range of Early Help assessment agencies that support the pupil such as Health Services, Child and Adolescent Mental Health Services, Education Welfare Services.